Babies need to eat every 2 hours when you bring them home from the hospital, and most are still waking to feed after the first year.

 - They are higher priced than other options.

 If you can’t find what you’re looking for, sometimes you’ve just got to figure out the next best thing.
 Camis are comfy, supportive, and offer good coverage that won’t slip.
-What else could you ask for in sleepwear, anyway?
+What more could you ask for in sleepwear?

 - You can attach breast pads.

-This sleeveless nightgown made of light jersey material will not only keep you comfy but can help you stay cool as well.
+This strappy nightgown made of light jersey material will not only keep you comfy but can help you stay cool as well.
 Plastic clasps release the front panel when you need to nurse.

 The neckline won’t work very well with a night nursing bra, but you might not need that since it has a built-in shelf bra to offer a bit of support overnight.